• ABOUT

 My friend Amy Sadler wrote about a cute idea that uses DIY Chalk Paint on t-shirts to create a fun tie-dye effect over on her blog Chateau Chic DIY.
 Using this method is so easy and fun to do with the kiddos!
 You’ll be addicted to tie-dye projects in no time.
 Visit her post to learn more about the process and options to create your very own tie-dye t-shirts! >>How to Make a Tie-Dye T-Shirt using Chalk Paint<<

 If you love this kind of DIY idea, you need to be getting my emails, friend!
 Each week I send out a couple of emails that include updates, crafts, shopping experiences, and decor inspiration.
-Be sure to get yourself signed up below at the bottom of this page.
+Be sure to get yourself signed up below.
 I can’t wait to meet you!

 >>>Leave your thoughts below in the comments, please… BTW— Life is short—Enjoy the mess!
 If you liked this DIY idea, you may also enjoy this other outdoor project using chalk paint and stencils… Pool Storage Box DIY